Grand Valley State University: City campus

-The 65 acre Robert C. Pew Grand Rapids campus is in the heart of downtown Grand Rapids on the banks of the Grand River.
+The 65 acre City campus (formerly known as the Robert C. Pew Grand Rapids campus) is in the heart of downtown Grand Rapids on the banks of the Grand River.
 It consists of 11 buildings and three leased spaces and includes the Richard DeVos Center, L.V.
 Eberhard Center, L. William Seidman Center, Beckering Family Carillon Tower, The Depot (houses the Michigan Small Business and Technology Development headquarters), Hauenstein Center for Presidential Studies, Keller Engineering Laboratories, John C. Kennedy Hall of Engineering, Peter F. Secchia Hall (housing), Winter Hall (housing), and the Van Andel Global Trade Center.
 Winter Hall is typically occupied by graduate students and is fully furnished along with appliances.
 These facilities include 57 classrooms, 78 research laboratories, 23 lab prep rooms, 11 computer labs, and the Steelcase Library.
 The Steelcase Library was renovated in the Summer of 2025 to include a University Testing Center and Psychology Lab.

+In 2025, Grand Valley State University underwent a branding overhaul in which the Robert C. Pew Grand Rapids campus was renamed to City campus.